cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ### Access Agent

-The CEA agent also uses the [access agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_ACCESS_AGENT).
+The CEA Agent also uses the [access agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_ACCESS_AGENT).
 The targetResourceIDs in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` provides mappings to namespaces in TheWorldAvatar Blazegraph (http://www.theworldavatar.com:83/citieskg/).
 The targetResourceID are passed to the access agent in order to query from TheWorldAvatar Blazegraph.
 Check that a targetResourceID to pass to the access agent exists for the namespace being used for SPARQL queries.
 Currently included are: